What Socrates was Thinking

 A kylix is a drinking cup.

 Plato uses the character to understand the historical figure.
-He tries to work out for himself and posterity what Socrates thought about human beings and the good life.
+He tries to work out for himself and posterity what Socrates was onto about human beings and the good life.

 Socrates, as Plato understands him, is a φιλόσοφος or "lover of wisdom."